cloudevents/spec/http-transport-binding.md

 ## 2. Use of CloudEvents Attributes

-This specification does not further define any of the [CloudEvents][ce] event attributes.
+This specification does not further define any of the core [CloudEvents][ce] event attributes.

-Two of the event attributes, `datacontenttype` and `data` are handled specially and mapped onto HTTP constructs, all other attributes are transferred as metadata without further interpretation.
+Two of the event attributes, `datacontenttype` and `data` are handled specially and mapped onto HTTP constructs, all other attributes are transferred as metadata without further interpretation (except that extensions may define additional header mappings).

 This mapping is intentionally robust against changes, including the addition and removal of event attributes, and also accommodates vendor extensions to the